crgeee/licensing-header/README.md

 ## git pre-commit hook

-pre-commit is a bash script for using with git as a pre
+The file pre-commit is a bash git pre-commit script used for calling the licensing-header.py script with every commit.
+This script allows for customization in how the user wants to be notified when a file fails validation and doesn't have the header.

+To use this file, add the following to your git repo's .git/hooks directory:

 ## License